achen2289/recruiting-exercises/inventory-allocator/src/README.md

   4) `python3 generate_shipment.py [TEST_CASE_LOCATION]`

 Note:
-  1) Lines in test text file must be in the format as described above, or program will skip over them.
+  1) All quotes in test text file must be double quotes.
-  2) If each input (separated by '-') is in an improper format, my program will return an empty list.
+  2) If each input is in an improper format, the program will return an empty list.
-  3) All quotes must be double quotes (to be accepted by json.loads()).

 One line for the output, preceded by two lines for each input (for clarity purposes), will be printed to standard output (hence informal testing).